ml-in-barcelona/server-reason-react/rfcs/0-manifest.md

    (copy demo/universal/native/lib/Counter.re demo/universal/js/Counter.re))))
 ```

-2) Try to get the rules from a particular melange.emit and gives me [./melange.rules](./melange.rules) which contains references to `_build/default/demo/client/app/demo/universal/js/Counter.js` but no clear way to know if those JS files are the ones that contain the client components, or are the same files as
+2) Try to get the rules from a particular melange.emit `dune rules -r @melange-app` and gives me [./melange-emit.rules](./melange-emit.rules) which contains references to `_build/default/demo/client/app/demo/universal/js/Counter.js`, and also to `counter.cmj` but it's either: parsing the rules and the run actions commands and try building the map "backwards", but apparently there's no clear way to know if those JS files are the ones that contain the client components.
+(I tried this approach of making an executable that parses sexp in [packages/melange-file-mapper/Melange_file_mapper.ml](./packages/melange-file-mapper/Melange_file_mapper.ml) but I stopped when I was parsing the strings of the actions).

-3) Try to get the rules from a particular alias (?) `dune rules -m @melange-app` and gives me [./melange-target.rules](./melange-target.rules) which contains a the list of melange files that are part of the target, as JavaScript files.
+3) Randomly, trying to get the rules for a makefile `dune rules -m @melange-app` and gives me [./melange-makefile.rules](./melange-makefile.rules) which contains a the list of melange files that are part of the target, but only the JavaScript files.

+### Looking at melange_rules.ml

+There seems to be a place where we generate all rules for a melange.emit, and have access to all information needed: https://github.com/ocaml/dune/blob/5b695d66de4471e6df6268b715de9aabbad51d5b/src/dune_rules/melange/melange_rules.ml#L156

 ### Similar issue